goobric/tutorial-pull-request-HF23/instructions.md

 ### Flag Issues

-To share with the maintainer that a bug has been found, is vital for the project.
+It is vital to share, with the maintainer, that a bug has been found in the project.
 This helps to improve the project, and makes it easier to use.
-To notify the owner of the repository that an issue has been found, do the following:
+To notify the repository owner that a bug has been found in the project, do the following:

 - Click on the 'Issues' tab at the top left of the repository.
   ![issues](images/06issues1a.png)